sothorsteins/SMC0/README.md

 # Tasks and milestones

-Based on the requirements for the product a list of tasks and milestones was made.
+The following is a list of milestones and tasks based on the requirements.

 1. Background research completed
     - a.
 Research materials
     - b.
-Research polyphonic pitch estimation
+Research polyphonic pitch detection
         - How advanced is it?
         - How much processing power does it take?
     - c.
-Research other similar product / software
+Research other state of the art products / software
+        - What was their challanges?
+        - How are does products designed?
 2. Project plan completed
     - a.
 Create tasks to be done
     - b.
 Create milestones / deadlines / time estimates on tasks
     - c.
 Put these tasks into Jira
+    - d.
+Assign tasks to different teams
 3. Low-fi prototype tested
     - a.
 Make a design for the pedal and the interface
     - b.
 Test the design